Davante Adams Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- Adams has been the target of 148 of his team's 516 passing attempts this season, or 28.7% of the target share.

-- Adams (23 red zone targets) has been the recipient of 23.5% of his team's 98 red zone pass attempts.
+- Adams has seen the ball thrown his way 23 times in the red zone this season, 23.5% of his team's 98 red zone pass attempts.

-- The Packers, who rank 13th in the NFL in points scored, have attempted a pass 57.1% of the time while running the football 42.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Vikings.